Flanigan’s Inn: Upscale Comfort At Zion Park

 Wi-fi is included.
 There is free herbal tea and coffee all day in the lobby—always a nice touch—DVDs and bikes to borrow, and an exceedingly helpful staff at the front desk.
 They spent several minutes tracking down a horseback riding contact for us and tipped another family off to a “permit-only” trail that was a good fit when they asked about less crowded trails in the park.

-I would call the hotel upscale rustic.
+I would call Flanigan’s Inn upscale rustic.
 The property is landscaped for privacy and the log exteriors hold comfortable and well appointed interiors.
 Families were welcome but if you wanted a quieter, more adult experience you could have that.

 The Bottom Line: